Discovery of Thylacoleo carnifex:

 are sure to attract the attention of even those who lack a specific interest

-premolars (P1/1, P2/2) are very reduced and generally considered to be
+are significantly reduced and generally considered to be functionless.

-explanation of the discovery and interpretation of the various pieces of
+To follow is a summary of the discovery and interpretation of the various

-fossil material which have been found of Thylacoleo carnifex.
+fossils which have been found of Thylacoleo carnifex.
+A functional

 will be presented based upon examination of the known, as well as some